 Advisement at Cortland is based on the premise that academic advisement should help students develop a sense of responsibility for their academic program and progress toward their educational goals.
 To that end, the advisement process should:

-- provide students with information about College services that can assist in addressing academic issues and personal concerns
+- Provide students with information about university services that can assist in addressing academic issues and personal concerns.

-- help students understand College policies and academic expectations
+- Help students understand SUNY Cortland policies and academic expectations.

 1. Responsibilities of the Student

 - To assume progressively the leadership role in academic program planning and to recognize that the advisor's role is one of mentor and facilitator.